sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ## `$log`

-The `$log` rune is roughly equivalent to `console.log`, with the exception that when anything passed to the rune changes, the latest values will be logged out. `$log` tracks reactive state deeply, meaning that mutating something from with an object or array using fine-grain reactivity will be tracked.
+The `$log` rune is roughly equivalent to `console.log`, with the exception that it will re-run whenever the arguments change. `$log` tracks reactive state deeply, meaning that updating something inside an object or array using [fine-grained reactivity](/docs/fine-grained-reactivity) will update the logs.

 ```svelte
 <script>